 Cellular Dynamics International (CDI), a FUJIFILM company, is the largest provider of induced pluripotent stem cell (“iPSC” or “iPS cell”) products worldwide.
 In addition to being a global leader for life science products, CDI recently divided into two business units (Life Science and Therapeutics), positioning it to further invest in the development of iPSC-derived cell therapeutics.
 As featured in the company motto, CDI is now positioned to facilitate “Endless Possibilities from Discovery to Regenerative Medicine.”
-I had the honor of interviewing Kaz Hirao, CEO of CDI.
-In this interview, we explore the strengths of CDI, its acquisition by FUJIFILM Holdings Corporation, and its future trajectory.

 In this article: